-The ARM Climate Research Facility provides state-of-the-art infrastructure to conduct atmospheric and climate science in strategic locations around the world using fixed, mobile, and aircraft facilities.
+The Atmospheric Radiation Measurement (ARM) user facility provides state-of-the-art infrastructure to conduct atmospheric and climate science in strategic locations around the world using fixed, mobile, and aircraft facilities.
 Researchers can use ARM’s facilities and data in several ways:

 Use ARM Facilities

-There is no “fee” for taking advantage of the ARM Facility infrastructure.
+There is no “fee” for taking advantage of the ARM infrastructure.
 In lieu of costs, users are expected to give referential credit to ARM in publications, submit related data products, and provide a summary report of the activity.

 Accessing the Data

-The ARM Data Center supports the continuous operations and scientific field experiments of the ARM Facility by storing and distributing the large quantities of data collected.
+The ARM Data Center supports the continuous operations and scientific field experiments of ARM by storing and distributing the large quantities of data collected.
 These data are used to research atmospheric radiation balance, cloud feedback processes, and to initialize and evaluate model performance, which are critical to the understanding of global climate change.

 To access data stored in the ARM Data Center, you must create an account through our user registration service.